Advertiser Disclosure

 Purchases of less than 3,000 miles don’t receive any bonus.

-This is one of the better offers we have seen, so if you are interested, you can buy miles from the storefront here.
+This is one of the better offers we have seen — if you’re interested, you can buy miles from the storefront here.

-• You can purchase miles from points.com for a cost of $27.50 per 1,000 miles when there’s no sale on Alaska miles.
+• You can purchase miles from points.com for $27.50 per 1,000 miles when there’s no sale on Alaska miles.

 • Miles are non-refundable and do not count toward MVP and MVP/Gold status.

 We value Alaska Mileage Plan miles at 1.6 cents apiece, and even the best tier in this offer (a 60% bonus) costs more than that on a per-mile basis.
-That means you’ll need to have a specific redemption in mind before pulling out your wallet.
-Unless you’re redeeming your miles at a value above 1.85 cents apiece, you should skip this offer.
+That means you should have a specific redemption in mind before buying miles.
+You should skip this offer unless you can redeem the miles you purchase at a value of at least 1.85 cents per mile.

 Hot Tip:

-Purchases of Alaska miles are processed by Points.com, so these won’t count as an airfare purchase on your credit card.
-Using a good credit card for everyday spending will help you maximize your earnings if you decide to make a purchase.
+Points.com processes purchases of Alaska miles, so these won’t count as an airfare purchase on your credit card.
+Using a good credit card for everyday spending will help maximize your earnings if you purchase Alaska miles.

 Should You Buy Alaska Miles?